-Upon the acquisition of the Bakersfield Biorefinery, the Company advanced \$20.1 million to its primary construction contractor for invoices to be billed against the Guaranteed Maximum Price for the Engineering, Procurement and Construction of the Bakersfield Renewable Fuels Project contract ("G-Max Contract").
+Upon the acquisition of the Bakersfield Biorefinery, the Company advanced \$20.1 million to its primary construction contractor for invoices to be billed against the Guaranteed Maximum Price for the Engineering, Procurement and Construction ("EPC") of the Bakersfield Renewable Fuels Project contract ("G-Max Contract").
 These funds are credited against future invoices in accordance with an agreed schedule.
 In May 2021 we replaced our former contractor and entered into a new G-Max Contract with a new contractor.
 As of June 30, 2021, the \$20.1 million advanced to the initial primary construction contractor has been reduced to zero and a new advance has been made to the new primary construction contractor in the amount of \$17.8 million.
-As of June 30, 2021, no reductions to the current advance to the new contractor have been made.
+As of September 30, 2021, reductions of \$1.5 million to the contractor advance have been made, resulting in \$16.3 million reflected as advance to contractor as of September 30, 2021.